Trump, Triller, and the return of Ryan Kavanaugh

 “We call ourselves the new MTV,” he says earnestly, when we spoke on a recent autumn afternoon.

 Kavanaugh made his name with Relativity Media, the entertainment company he founded in 2004, which claimed to use sophisticated algorithms — the “Monte Carlo method,” in the parlance of Wall Street — to take the risk out of film financing.
 It was a seductive pitch, and Kavanaugh sold it with infectious energy, even when Relativity was losing gobs of money.
 (The Zach Galifianakis and Kristen Wiig heist-comedy Masterminds, for instance, earned hardly a tenth of the $125.4 million that the studio predicted.)
 An increasingly lavish lifestyle was also part of the marketing: in 2011, Variety named him Showman of the Year, and in 2013 he landed on the Forbes billionaires list.
-For years, Kavanaugh remained always one step ahead of his creditors — right up until the moment that Relativity Media declared bankruptcy (twice).
+For years, Kavanaugh remained always one step ahead of his creditors — right up until the moment that Relativity Media declared bankruptcy (twice, although Kavanaugh says Relativity is profitable again).

 Of course, no one loves a redemption story more than Hollywood, and Kavanaugh’s might be a fitting capstone to this terribly twisted year.
 When Kavanaugh and his partner at Proxima Media, Bobby Sarnevesht, took a majority stake in Triller in 2019, lawmakers were just beginning to raise national security concerns about TikTok’s Chinese parent company, ByteDance.
 Now, Triller and Kavanaugh stand to benefit, at least on a paper, from a perfect storm of booming tech valuations, SPAC mania, and Trump’s ongoing efforts to ban or to force a sale of TikTok.